 Training for a 50K race can be daunting, but it is definitely doable with the right preparation.
 For intermediate runners, training for six months should be adequate.
-However, if you are new to running, you will need up to nine months to adequately train.
+However, if you are new to running, you will need up to nine months to train adequately.
 There are a variety of resources out there to help you train properly for your race distance.

-In order to train for a 50K race, you should plan on running at least two days per week.
+To train for a 50K race, you should run at least twice a week.
 This will increase your strength and endurance, making it more likely that you’ll be able to complete the race.
 However, if you want to run the race at a certain time or achieve other goals, then you may need to train more often.
-Typically, runners train 5 or 6 days per week, but it depends on what you’re willing to do in order to achieve your goals.
+Typically, runners train 5 or 6 days per week, but it depends on what you’re willing to do to achieve your goals.

 How Long Does a 50k Run Take?

-It is difficult to say how long it will take a runner to complete a 50k race because everyone runs at different speeds.
+It is difficult to say how long a runner will take to complete a 50k race because everyone runs at different speeds.
 Some runners might be able to finish the race in under five hours, while others might take closer to ten hours.
 It really depends on the individual’s pace and running ability.

-If you are looking to run a 50k race, figuring out how long it will take you is essential.
-A good rule of thumb is that you can take your marathon time, figure out your per mile pace, and add 10 to 30 seconds for each mile you run.
+If you want to run a 50k race, figuring out how long it will take you is essential.
+A good rule of thumb is to take your marathon time, figure out your per-mile pace, and add 10 to 30 seconds for each mile you run.
 This will give you a good estimate of how long the race will take you.
-Keep in mind that this is just a general guideline and everyone runs differently so be sure to practice beforehand!
+Remember that this is just a general guideline, and everyone runs differently, so be sure to practice beforehand!

 What is an ultramarathon?